Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Airiona: yea but my family isn’t, and your a perfect example that the distribution of money is misplaced citizen do all of the work while cybervator gets majority of revenue from your work even though they are only one percent of the population.
 But we’re gonna change all of that.

-###	Act 2
+##	Act 2
-5. **Crossing The Threshold**<br>
+### 5. Crossing The Threshold
 Episodes: 6, 7, 8, 9

 	- Makkusu and maybe Airiona lose their first ranked/unranked fight and prepare for a second.
-An announcer is either surprised that he even has a fan and laughs at the fact the he only has one fan probably because ever saw his first fight in which he did terrible.
+They lose to Jax who does not let up and Jax nearly takes his only cyber.beast.
+Makkusu ejects just in time An announcer is either surprised that he even has a fan and laughs at the fact the he only has one fan probably because ever saw his first fight in which he did terrible.
 Spike is that only fan
 	- Spike wanted him to join his company which is secretly helping the cyvolter orginization.

 		After constantly losing Spike offers to make Makkusu a co-owner or employee since he will be able to pursue is passion in a more realstic manner.
+Just because it is not what does not matter as long as it still aligns with your vision it is still your passion.
+He tells him that from what he has seen that he is not cut out for the CNS that not being anle to synergize is to much of a disatvantage.
+That he has was a henderance to Airiona as he has never seen her perform so poorly.

+		Spike tells Makkusu that only the top broadcasting studio get to commentate the Championships each year

+		It would do wonders for our channels ratings to have former Cybervator on our team.
+It might be the boost we need to get choosen to broadcast the Championship

 		Makkusu tells him that he is a white/green type and doesnt have the affinty to be a broadcaster? spike responds we could use a white type like you especaily one so knowledgable about...
 Makkusu cuts him off turning him down thinking he is on the path to becoming a cybervator(Makkusu later accepts the request  after the CNS championships but maybe it is to late).
 He tells him that he wants to succed on his own merrit.

 		Spike tells him that he has tallents that should not be wasted and pasive agressivelly puts down cybervators in general pointing out the cons. he also tells him that he should  not put the on a pedstal like he is worshiping them.

 		He tells Makkusu to give it another shot but he shouldnt wait on an uncertainty forever

+	- Makkusu takes the critisims of Spike and improves the contoler he made

 	- Makkusu develops Airiona's character as he gets her to not only help other citzens in cyberspace but Cybervarors as well.
 		They help them mostly by teaming up with ReNet, BluNet, and Cyvolter Cybervators that are being out numbered